Panasonic LX100 versus Leica D-LUX Typ 109

-If the count of individual advantages (bullet points above) is taken as a guide, the LX100 comes out slightly ahead of the D-LUX Typ 109 (2 : 1 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (1 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the LX100 or the D-LUX Typ 109.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is why expert reviews are important.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
 You can find the full text of the reviews by clicking on the site logo in the table header.

 |Panasonic LX100 (⇒ rgt)||HiRec||85/100 Gold||5/5||4/5||5/5||2014||899||latest||check|